-Advanced breast cancer in postmenopausal women that's getting worse after treatment with tamoxifen
+Advanced breast cancer that's worsened after tamoxifen treatment:

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.